 Yup.
 Now you can securely capture signatures for contracts, legal documents, and other forms in which you need a physical autograph.

 Our Signature Field in action!

 It’s easy!
 You just go to your field options on the left-hand sidebar, scroll down to “Signature,” drop it into your form, and it’ll be automatically added.
 Once you publish your online form, you’ll see that your users can sign their name, clear it if they aren’t happy, and continue to submit the form with ease.

 What are some of the most popular ways you can use it?

 Glad you asked!
 Here are some of the most popular for electronic signature forms online are the following:

 - Terms of Service Agreements

 How are signatures stored in my account?

 The signatures will be stored as image file uploads.
 Depending on the type of plan you have, you’ll want to keep track of your storage limits.
-We’ll send you an email if you’re approaching maximum capacity, but if you need a frame of reference, check out the graphic below.
-That’s a whole-lotta signatures, am I right?

 How can I make sure the signature stays with the form information?